odoo/documentation/content/applications/sales/sales/send_quotations/pdf_quote_builder.rst

 PDF quote
 =========

+On a :guilabel:`Sales Order`, in the :guilabel:`Quote Builder` tab, select any document you want to be merged within the final PDF.
+If this document has custom fields, you'll then be able to write same notes to fill the PDF.

+You can add as many headers, product documents and footers you want to customize your quote to the needs of your customers.

 Once a quote with a pre-configured PDF has been confirmed, Odoo provides the option to print the confirmed quote to check for errors, or to keep for records.